 Kujichagulia also has a personal meaning.
 For instance, as you reflect on this year, can you identify ways your self-determination paid off?
 How did you take more control over your life?

 There are some financial steps you can take to gain more control of your future, including saving more money and making smart financial decisions.
-That’s why OneUnited Bank offers workshops on various aspects of financial literacy and gives you tips on Facebook, Twitter, and Instagram.
-We’re teaching people in our communities about spending money wisely and strategies to save it so you have it in the good times and the bad.
+That’s why OneUnited Bank offers a Free Online Financial Education Center.
+We’re working to promote financial education in our communities, in order to educate our communities about spending money wisely and strategies to save it, so you have it in the good times and the bad.